Fifty Years of Legendary Experience and Service

 The Beginning - Don Beland Starts it All

 Don Beland was well-known in Ely Minnesota as a guide, trapper and ultimately an outfitter.
 Don left his home in Illinois at the age of 16 and headed for Canoe Country where he started trapping and guiding.
-Don came to the shores of Moose Lake around 1964 with the dream of creating the best canoe outfitting operation in North America.
+Ultimately, Don came to the shores of Moose Lake around 1964 with the dream of creating the best canoe outfitting operation in North America.
 The Boundary Waters Canoe Area Wilderness did not even officially exist at time.

 Some of the stories about Don include: